jeffrimko/Verace/README.md

 ## Introduction
 This project provides a Python 2.x library for creating scripts that check version strings.
 The main features are the following:

-  - Custom parse any project files for version string.
+  - Custom parse any project files for version strings.
   - Easily determine if all version strings in a project are consistent.
   - Should work on any platform without additional dependencies.